wangbcbill/Pattern-Recoginition-and-Machine-Learning/README.md

 2. Face detection by AdaBoost and RealBoost: How many features do you need to detect a face in a crowd?

-3. Object detection by Fast-RCNN: How to detect the class of an object and its location?

-4. Face social attributes and sentiment analysis by SVM: How do we measure the social dimensions of faces in political elections and social network?
+3. Face social attributes and sentiment analysis by SVM: How do we measure the social dimensions of faces in political elections and social network?